ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Standard Wiring**: All LEGO components are connected using official RJ-type sensor cables to maintain signal integrity and mechanical reliability.

 - **Pixy Cam Integration (Custom Wiring)**:
-  To interface the Pixy Cam with the EV3 Brick, one original EV3 sensor cable (6-wire) was carefully cut and modified.
+  To interface the Pixy 2.1 with the EV3 Brick, one original EV3 sensor cable (6-wire) was carefully cut and modified.
 The internal wires were accessed, and **four out of six** were soldered to the Pixy Cam's I2C interface:

   **Connected Wires**:
   - **Red** → Pixy 5V